digitalsamba/sinch-conference-middleware/README.md

 # Sinch Conference Middleware

 This project provides a middleware service to manage Sinch voice conferences and integrate them with Digital Samba rooms.
-It offers a RESTful API for conference and user management, handles Sinch callbacks (ICE, ACE, DICE), and provides a simple web UI for interaction.
+It offers a RESTful API for conference and user management, handles Sinch callbacks (ICE, ACE, DICE), notifies Digital Samba when a phone user has joined or left a Digital Samba room, handles phone_user_muted and phone_user_unmuted events from DigitalSamba and provides a simple web UI for interaction and demoing the incorporated functionality.

 ## Features